pzponge/Yestoday/Nassim_Nicholas_Taleb/Bitcoin_Currencies_and_Fragility.md

 [^A]: NNT1@nyu.edu

-[^B]: The author thanks Gur Huberman, Mark Spitznagel, Brandon Yarkin, Arthur Breitman, Trishank Karthik Kuppusamy, Jim Gatheral, Joe Norman, Zhuo Xi, David Boxenhorn, Antonis Polemitis, Joe Shipman, and others for useful discussions. 作者感谢 Gur Huberman、Mark Spitznagel、Brandon Yarkin、Arthur Breitman、Trishank Karthik Kuppusamy、Jim Gatheral、Joe Norman、Zhuo Xi、David Boxenhorn、Antonis Polemitis、Joe Shipman 等人的有益讨论。
+[^B]: The author thanks Gur Huberman, Mark Spitznagel, Brandon Yarkin, Arthur Breitman, Trishank Karthik Kuppusamy, Jim Gatheral, Joe Norman, Zhuo Xi, David Boxenhorn, Antonis Polemitis, Joe Shipman, and others for useful discussions. </br>作者感谢 Gur Huberman、Mark Spitznagel、Brandon Yarkin、Arthur Breitman、Trishank Karthik Kuppusamy、Jim Gatheral、Joe Norman、Zhuo Xi、David Boxenhorn、Antonis Polemitis、Joe Shipman 等人的有益讨论。

-## Introduction/Abstract 引言/摘要
+## Introduction/Abstract </br>引言/摘要

 This discussion applies quantitative finance methods and economic arguments to cryptocurrencies in general and bitcoin in particular — as there are about 10,000 cryptocurrencies, we focus (unless otherwise specified) on the most discussed crypto of those that claim to hew to the original protocol \[1\] and the one with, by far, the largest market capitalization.